 Group Chief Executive

-Rick Willmott is Group Chief Executive at Willmott Dixon.
-He represents the fifth generation of Willmott family involvement in the company that was established in 1852.
+Rick Willmott is our Group Chief Executive and represents the fifth generation of the Willmott family to lead our company since we were established in 1852.

-Rick joined Willmott Dixon in 1982 as a project management trainee and fulfilled a secondment in 1993 for the government’s Construction Sponsorship Directorate with the remit of promoting UK Construction and consultancy within the wider European community in a joint initiative with the DTI.
+Rick joined in 1982 as a project management trainee were he gained experienced working at operational level on a series of projects.
+In 1993 he was seconded on the government’s Construction Sponsorship Directorate with the remit of promoting UK Construction and consultancy within the wider European community in a joint initiative with the DTI.

-Rick has been Chief Executive for ten years and leads a company employing nearly 3,500 people with a turnover of £1.25 billion in 2014.
+Rick was appointed Chief Executive in 2008 and leads a company employing nearly 2,200 people with a turnover approaching £1.2 billion in 2020.